 Targeting terrorist finance became a priority after the 9/11 attacks, when the U.S. government tried to identify moments when it could have stopped al-Qaeda’s plot.
 Wire transfers, newly opened bank accounts, ATM transactions, car rentals, and ticket purchases could have been flagged, potentially, had someone been closely monitoring the operatives’ financial activity.

 Today, “following the money” remains a major part of U.S. counterterrorism strategy.
 Terrorists need funds to carry out attacks and maintain their organizations.
 U.S. officials can both frustrate potential attacks by restricting terrorists’ access to cash and learn more about how and where terrorist groups are operating by keeping an eye on their finances.

 To do this, the U.S. government first expanded its own operations.
 Days after 9/11, President George W. Bush issued Executive Order 13224, which froze all assets in the United States of designated Islamist terrorist groups and associated individuals.
-Since 2001, more than nine hundred people and groups have been designated under this executive order.
-As of 2015, fifty-one federal organizations and military commands monitor terrorist finance, including a treasury agency created specifically to that end.
+As of January 2021, the list of people and groups designated under this executive order has grown to more than 1,500 pages long.

 Bush’s executive order also expanded the powers of the treasury secretary to impose sanctions on banks around the world.
 Reinforced by the Patriot Act, it effectively cut off foreign banks that did not cooperate with American investigators from doing business in the United States or in U.S. dollars.
 The government also called on the private sector, namely, the big banks that have a global presence, to flag suspicious transactions and freeze suspected terrorist accounts.